GR0UP ACTIVITIES (Alphabetical)

 Please see the Newsletter for details.

-Sketching for Improvers’ is a generic title for anyone who can hold a pencil and would like to do something with it.
+Sketching for Pleasure is a generic title for anyone who can hold a pencil and would like to do something with it.
 The Group has members ranging from ‘long term experienced’ to ‘relative beginners,’ and we are able to offer encouragement, experience and advice to all comers.

 We meet between 10.00 a.m. and noon on the 1st and 3rd Wednesdays of each month except August in search of inspiration during the Autumn and Spring.
-From 4th April 2018 we will be at Sheep Street Baptist Church in Devizes.
+We meet at Sheep Street Baptist Church in Devizes.
 For these meetings, the course fee is £2.00 per session, which includes ‘half time‘ refreshments.